Apprenticeships and training

 - Intermediate - level 2 apprenticeships for people aged 16 and above.
 Some but not all employers will askfor GCSEs at grade 4/5 or C or above

 - Advanced - level 3 apprenticeships are also for over 16s.
-They need four or five GCSes at grade 4/5 or C or above, usually including English and maths, or an intermediate apprenticeship
+They need four or five GCSEs at grade 4/5 or C or above, usually including English and maths, or an intermediate apprenticeship.

 - Higher - level 4-6 apprenticeships for over 18s and leading to a foundation or honours degree.
 Usually you require a level 3 qualification, such as an advanced apprenticeship, A levels, BTEC diploma or equivalent.
 See the Which?
-Complete guide to higher and degree apprenticeships (1.5MB PDF)
+Complete guide to higher and degree apprenticeships (1.5MB PDF) and check out the list of latest higher and degree apprenticeship vacancies

 - Find out more about apprenticeships to Get on and Go Far and search for apprenticeships across England on the National Apprenticeship Service website or check out other job sites